CARE @ HOME (C@H)

 How it Works

 Our model consists of local health enterprises owned by community women delivering care at home in rural communities.
-The health workers carry our proprietary e-health platform, Care on the Move, loaded on a mobile device such as a laptop.
+The health workers carry our proprietary e-health platform, Care @ Home, loaded on a mobile device such as a laptop.
 The mobile device is equipped with diagnostic devices to collect health data.

 The health entrepreneurs go door-to-door in their local communities visiting sick patients.
 They talk to the patient in the privacy of their home and log the symptoms onto the device.
 In the background, the e-platform performs triage iteratively and prompts the health worker to capture additional symptoms.
 The symptoms and triage results are sent to a remote physician to review.
 The physician’s treatment plan, prescription or suggestion of a follow-up visit or intervention is conveyed by the health worker to the patient.